Arrival at the Juanilama community

 Seven families are involved with the project, all specialising in their own area of expertise, from agriculture to handicrafts.
 On arrival, you’ll have a typical lunch and can take a look around the community, walk to a waterfall and take in your tropical surroundings.
 You’ll stay with a local family in their home or an adjacent bungalow – they take it in turns to all benefit from guests.
 The rooms are simple, usually with a shared bathroom, but staying the night in a Tico’s home will really give you an insight into life in this community.

 Agricultural tour & cooking with a community guide

 The following morning, you’ll tuck into a tasty breakfast before joining one of the local women to learn about the produce they grow in this area.
 She will tell you about the plants and their many uses whilst you collect ingredients for your cooking lesson afterwards at her home.
-You’ll help her create a traditional meal, using the local produce before enjoying your last meal with your hosts.
+You’ll help her create a traditional Costa Rican snack.
+You’ll then return to your host family for a spot of lunch.

 A peek at your accommodation